T1REGOC/EUWRO-Slovenia-2025/README.md

 # PROBLEM
 The goal of the Future Engineers WRO category is to design a fully autonomous vehicle that completes two different challenges in 3 minutes.
-The direction of the vehicles movement, interior walls position and their size in both challenges is randomized before the start of the round, so the vehicle should recognize whether to turn left or right by itself.
+The direction of the vehicles movement, position of the interior walls  and their size in both challenges is randomized before the start of the round, so the vehicle should recognize whether to turn left or right by itself.
 This is our playfield:
 <br><br>